Doing business in Ecuador and Finland: A cross-cultural comparison by economist Lassi Pensikkala

 Ecuador

-News content curator Lassi Pensikkala: “I help you to follow the industry trends.
-As a content curator, my job is to collect important data with high value, and with human touch for my readers, and to bring it all to one place.
+News writer Lassi Pensikkala: “I help you to follow the industry trends.
+As a content creator, my job is to collect important data with high value, and with human touch for my readers, and to bring it all to one place.
 I select for you interesting, relevant, and valuable Business Success, and Business Psychology related articles to read from the international and trusted press.”

 Lassi Pensikkala, an International Business Expert and Entrepreneur, has studied Economics, Psychology, and Sociology at the University of Hamburg, and graduated with a Master of Science in Economics MSc(Econ).
 He is multilingual, speaking English, Spanish, German, Swedish, and Finnish, and is the founder of AmerExperience.com: “I keep my readers up to date with news that interests them.
 This article is worth reading – I recommend it to you.”